Share engaging short videos with your course home feed.

 Uvii's Video option can dynamically explain concepts, share quick explainer videos and more with a simple point and shoot functionality directly in the mobile app.
 These videos can be:

-Explainers: a quick video explaining what notes you had on the board during class or simply reviewing a common question students had that requires visuals can help students learn in real-time.
+Explainers: a quick video explaining what notes you had on the board during course or simply reviewing a common question students had that requires visuals can help students learn in real-time.

-Pre-class: Uploading a video before class begins provides students with a connection with their teacher that they are lacking not being in person.
-Before class, share a quick introduction video or provide a brief synopsis of what topics will be covered to provide a more human approach.
+Pre-course: Uploading a video before course begins provides students with a connection with their teacher that they are lacking not being in person.
+Before course, share a quick introduction video or provide a brief synopsis of what topics will be covered to provide a more human approach.

-Asynchronous or Synchronous class: During remote class on in between sessions, video interaction can engage students in new ways.
+Asynchronous or Synchronous course: During remote course on in between sessions, video interaction can engage students in new ways.
 If you are posing a question or need to show notes/explanations quickly, it acts as an on demand tutor resource.